Gold ETFs Stocks: Best Gold ETFs Shares in India (2026)

 - Holding flexibility: ETFs allow entry and exit at any time through exchange trades.
 Bonds follow maturity timelines, although exchanges may provide interim liquidity.

-- Use case differences: Traders often prefer ETFs for price-based transactions, while some investors look at bonds for the additional income component.
+- Use case differences: Traders often prefer ETFs for price-based transactions, while some investors look to bonds for additional income.

 - Variation in taxation: Capital gains rules and redemption benefits differ depending on how investors exit and how long they hold the instrument.